BlockResearchGroup/WS_cluster/README.md

 ## Schedule

 *   Day 1
-    *   10.00: Introduction by Philipe
+    *   10.00: Introduction by Philippe
     *   10.30: COMPAS framework -- *Presentation about the structure of COMPAS*
     *   11.00: Discussion & Questions
     *   11.30: Installation & Setup